Zu-shi/StyleTransferBot/README.md

 - `@styletransferbot please paint me some "maple leaves" in the style of "starry night"`
 - `@styletransferbot "cat" "gustav klimt"`
 - `@styletransferbot I would like "toast and eggs" to look like "yoshitaka amano"`

+To check progress on your request, type `@styletransferbot progress`

 ## Terms of Use
 The result images of this bot should **not** be used for any commercial purposes.
 We have created this bot just for fun, not for profit or for other's profit.